jmanthony3/Archimedes/docs/class/engr-839-001-mechanical-metallurgy/deformation-and-work-hardening.md

     \therefore \tau &= M\sigma = 0.352(5 [kPa]) = 1.76 kPa
     \end{split}$$

-An applied normal stress will have a resulting shear stress on the [slip planes](slip-plane.md) and [slip direction](slip-direction.md) as determined by the [[Schmid-Factor]] (Eq. \eqref{eq:schmid_factor}).
+An applied #normal-stress will have a resulting #shear-stress on the #slip-planes and #slip-directions as determined by the [[Schmid-Factor]] (Eq. \eqref{eq:schmid_factor}).
 The strain caused by that stress follows a similar relationship.
-The strain will result in a change to the crystal orientation, such that the and resolved shear stress.
+The strain will result in a change to the crystal orientation, such that the and resolved #shear-stress.

 ### Resolved Shear Strain